-OrthoMCL relies on a relational database system to find reciprocal blast hits and assign scores to them.
-This becomes a computational bottleneck when the number of genomes in a study becomes large.
-Here, we present PorthoMCL, a parallel implementation of OrthoMCL that is scalable and can be ran for large number of genomes.
-PorthoMCL is platform independent and can be ran on a wide range of computing clusters.
-We have supplied a sample dataset and execution pipeline in the accompanying documentation for convenience.
+Our program PorthoMCL is platform independent and can be ran on a wide range of clusters.
+We have supplied a sample dataset and executable in the accompanying documentation for convenience.
 PorthoMCL does not require OrthoMCL to work.
 Options and arguments required at every step is discussed in detail in the documentation that accompanies PorthoMCL.

 Workflow

-PorthoMCL’s workflow is very similar to the one of OrthoMCL.
-We have identified computationally intensive steps of OrthoMCL and parallelized them.
-Also, because PorthoMCL does not require a database server be present, steps that set up a database, load data to the database and retrieve data from it are missing.
-Figure 1 shows the steps of PorthoMCL in comparison to the ones of OrthoMCL.
-PorthoMCL only replaces the most computationally intensive step of OrthoMCL, orthomclFindPairs, with a parallel implementation.
+The workflow of PorthoMCL is similar to that of OrthoMCL.
+However, we parallelized the computationally intensive steps of OrthoMCL.
+In addition, instead of using a database server, PorthoMCL use a simple matrix for data retrieving and storing, thus is more efficient..
+Figure 1 shows the steps of PorthoMCL in comparison to those of OrthoMCL.
+PorthoMCL parallelizes the most computationally intensive step of OrthoMCL, orthomclFindPairs.
 The PorthoMCL Find Pairs steps are marked in green, in contrast to OrthoMCL steps that are marked in blue.
 The darker blue boxes represent extra packages that OrthoMCL requires to run.
-PorthoMCL specific steps are designed to be executed in parallel on variety of high performance computing (HPC) environments.
+PorthoMCL specific steps are designed to be executed in parallel on a variety of high performance computing (HPC) environments.
 They are scalable and can exploit the capacity available to the HPC.
-However, the Find Pairs steps are not independent and they need to be ran in the designed order of execution.
-Each step builds on top of the previous step.
+However, the Find Pairs steps are not independent and they need to be run in the designed order of execution.
+Each step builds on the top of the previous step.
 The detail of these steps are:

-PairsBestHit: It will keep only the highest scored hits from one genome to any other.
+PairsBestHit: It keeps only the highest scored hits of a gene from one genome to others.

-PairsOrthologs: It will look for reciprocal hits between different genomes and if passed a customizable threshold lists them as orthologs.
-A normalized score will be calculated for each orthology relationship.
+PairsOrthologs: It looks for reciprocal hits between different genomes with a user-defined threshold of BLAST score, and lists them as orthologs.
+A normalized score is calculated for each orthology relationship.
 This step requires data generated in step (1).

-PairsInParalogs: It will look for reciprocal hits in a genome and if passed a customizable threshold and better than all the Orthologs, lists them as inParalogs.
-A normalized score will be calculated for each relationship.
+PairsInParalogs: It looks for reciprocal hits in a genome and checks if the hits pass a user-defined threshold and are better than all the Orthologs, and lists them as inParalogs.
+A normalized score is calculated for each relationship.
 This step requires data generated in steps (1) and (2).

-PairsCoOrthologs: Finds all pairs of proteins across two genomes that are connected through ortholog and inParolog relationships.
+PairsCoOrthologs: It finds all pairs of genes across two genomes that are connected through ortholog and inParolog relationships.
 This step requires data generated in steps (1), (2) and (3).

-The output of steps (2), (3) and (4) will be sent to the Markov Clustering to find orthologous, paralogous and co-orthologous groups respectively.
-This can be done in when their results becomes available.
+The output of steps (2), (3) and (4) are used to create a sequence similarity graph that is then cut by the MCL program to predict orthologous, paralogous and co-orthologous gene groups.
+This can be done in when their results becomes available??.

 High performance computing support

-Calculating orthology among a magnitude of individual genomes is a computationally intensive process.
-Therefore, PorthoMCL is designed to exploit high performance computing environments such as computing clusters or cloud computing.
-We have included a TORQUE script with the package that can be used for such environments.
-However, PorthoMCL like its counterpart OrthoMCL still runs on desktop and server computers without the requirement of having a database server present.
+PorthoMCL is designed to predict orthologs in an ever increasingly larger number of sequenced genomes in a high performance computing environments such as computing clusters or cloud computing platforms.
+We have included a TORQUE script with the package to facilitate its use in such environments.
+However, PorthoMCL also runs on a desktop or a server without the need for a database server, thus it is faster than OrthoMCL..

 RESULTS